paulin-crtn/ans-saa/lambda/README.md

 - Offers the best performance because no customer specific VPC networking is required

 > [!IMPORTANT]
-> Lambda functions have NO ACCESS to VPC based services unless public IPs are provided & security controls allow external access
+> Lambda functions have NO ACCESS to VPC unless public IPs are provided & security controls allow external access

 ### 🙈 Private